Handling research data with care

 What about research data retention and retention periods?

-When a research project is completed, the research data will need to be preserved carefully.
+When a research project is completed, the research data will need to be stored carefully.
 But how do you do that, and how long may (or must) the data be kept?
 On this page you will find more information about this.

 -